cuci90/battleship-ESP32/Readme.md

 - Cleanup of Convertion / Usage of Data types
 - Input validation improvements from user (e.g. A0)
 - Prevent placing ships on top of each other
-- Prebent placing ships out of the grid
+- Prevent placing ships out of the grid